-If the owners do not want the entity's earnings to be taxed twice under the IRC, the entity selection process becomes more complicated, 851 and the choices are:
+If the owners do not want the entity's earnings to be taxed twice under the IRC, the entity selection process becomes more complicated,886 and the choices are:

+- General partnership887

+- LLP888

+- Limited partnership889

+- LLC that elects to be taxed as a partnership under the Check-the-Box Regulations890

+- S-corporation891

-- General partnership852 - LLP853 - Limited partnership854 - LLC that elects to be taxed as a partnership under the Check-the-Box Regulations855 - S-corporation856 - A. If limited liability of the owners is not important and all of them are individuals, the choice is a general partnership in which partners are jointly and severally liable for all partnership liabilities, as such a general partnership is not subject to the Margin Tax.
-857 - B. If the owners are willing to accept liability for their own torts but want to avoid liability for contracts and torts of other partners for which they have no culpability and are willing to risk being subject to the Margin Tax, the LLP becomes the entity of choice. - C. The limited partnership will provide tax flow through without the S-corporation restrictions discussed below, with no self-employment tax on income of limited partners, and with limited liability for limited partners, 859 but has its own limitations: - 1.
-Must have a general partner which is liable for all partnership obligations-contract and tort-but under Check-the-Box Regulations, capitalization of general partner is not important and a limited partnership can elect to also be an LLLP which has the effect of limiting the liability of the general partner;860 - 2.
-Limited partners who participate in the management of the business may become liable as general partners, but the limited partnership statutes
+A. If limited liability of the owners is not important and all of them are individuals, the choice is a general partnership in which partners are jointly and severally liable for all partnership liabilities, as such a general partnership is not subject to the Margin Tax.892

+B. If the owners are willing to accept liability for their own torts but want to avoid liability for contracts and torts of other partners for which they have no culpability and are willing to risk being subject to the Margin Tax, the LLP becomes the entity of choice.893

+C. The limited partnership will provide tax flow through without the S-corporation restrictions discussed below, with no self-employment tax on income of limited partners, and with limited liability for limited partners,894 but has its own limitations:

+883 See supra notes 87-96, 271-277 and related text.

-See supra notes 80-89, 533-721 and related text.
+884 See supra notes 87-96, 563-752 and related text.

-855 See supra notes 80-89, 533-721 and related text.
+890 See supra notes 87-96, 563-752 and related text.